Steph-The-Dev/stephthedev-astro/src/content/blog/blog-post-1.md

 ---
-slug: my-custom-id/supports/slashes
+id: my-first-blog-post
-title: My Blog Post
+title: My First Blog Post
-description: This is a blog post about something.
+description: This is a blog post about me starting my blog.
 pubDate: 'Dec 16 2024'
 ---